usefulstuffs/Driver-Easy-Loader/README.md

 Get Driver Easy Pro for free

 ## How does this work?
-This tool drops a Driver Easy license to the its appdata path, then block Driver Easy activation servers; that means you are able to use Driver Easy Pro for free.
+This tool drops a fake Driver Easy license to the its appdata path, that means you are able to use Driver Easy Pro for free.

+## What do "License" and "Loader" installation mean?
+- "Loader" installation: Installs the license by default to all new users
+- "License" installation: Installs the license to the current running user

 ## Is this tool safe/free of malware?
 Absolutely!
 Why I have to put malwares here?
 Also if you don't trust me, check the source code.